datajoint/datajoint-python/dev_guide/transpiler_specs.md

 2. If attempting to join on attributes that are not join-compatible
 3. If attempting to restrict by a non-join-compatible expression

-A subquery is created by creating a new `QueryExpression` object (or a subclass object) with its `source` pointing to the input object.
+A subquery is created by creating a new `QueryExpression` object (or a subclass object) with its `support` pointing to the input object.

 ### Join compatibility
 The join is always natural (i.e. *equijoin* on the namesake attributes).